phenopolis/pheno4j/README.md

 RETURN count(n.prop) + count(r.prop);
 ```
 #### Additional Steps
-If you would like to connect to your instance from your application tier to handle incoming database requests, you can change the password to the Neo4j instance with the following; the port is the value of `dbms.connector.http.listen_address` in `$NEO4J_HOME/conf/neo4j.conf`, the password with the following will be set to `1`.
+If you would like to connect to your instance from your application tier to handle incoming database requests, you can change the password to the Neo4j instance with the following; the port is the value of `dbms.connector.http.listen_address` in `$NEO4J_HOME/conf/neo4j.conf`.
+The following command will the password to `1`:
 ```
 curl -H "Content-Type: application/json" -X POST -d '{"password":"1"}' -u neo4j:neo4j http://**{HOST}**:**{PORT}**/user/neo4j/password
 ```